- Home

 Quiz: How much do you know about psoriasis?

 The chronic skin condition causes itchy and scaly patches, but it’s much more than simply a cosmetic concern.
-Take this quiz to test your psoriasis IQ—and learn why Johnson & Johnson is working on new and more effective treatments for this common autoimmune disease.
+Take this quiz to test your psoriasis IQ—and learn why Johnson & Johnson is working on new and more effective treatments for this common immune-mediated disease.

 The future of immunology